mliew21396/remote-work-u2/week-6/10-BONUS-CHALLENGES/assert-statements/README.md

 ## Release 1: Driver Test Code to Assert Statements

-In a previous challenges, you created Driver Test Code which looked something like:
+In a previous challenges, you created Driver Test Code that looked something like:

 ```ruby
 card_1 = CreditCard.new(1111111111111111)